oxy-code/angular2-webpack-seed/README.md

 # Setup and execute commands

-* Run `npm install` inside the project folder to download all the dependencies.
-This only needs to be done once.
+* Run `npm install` to download all the dependencies and this needs to be done only once.
 * Run `npm run serve` to start a local development web server.
 You can now access the application at [localhost:3000](http://localhost:3000/).
 * Run `npm run build` to bundle everything into the `dist` folder for deployment; use `npm run build:prod` for a production build.